On definitions, by Prof. Robb

-Taking a cue from Prof. Ingram’s opening lecture, we might try this:
+Taking a cue from one of Prof. Ingram’s lectures a few years ago, we might try this:

 The humanities are those academic disciplines that emphasize intertextual references, the development of empathy, and style.

 These are just initial attempts—I won’t try here to present a successful conceptual analysis of “humanities” or “revolution”.
-That’s a task for the course.
+I leave these as exercises.

-Definitions Part 5: can’t we just consult the dictionary?
+Part 5: Can’t we just consult the dictionary?